 As mentioned at the beginning of this article, the secretary is responsible for several tasks within the clinic, and to carry out many of these tasks it is necessary to be a proactive person.
 This means that when there is a task to be done, don't expect someone to ask you to do it, just do it.
-This is also related to having the ability to notice a problem before it happens, to concentrate on solving this problem, and to plan the necessary actions.
+This is also related to having the ability to notice a problem before it happens, concentrate on solving this problem and plan the necessary actions.

-A proactive person must also know how to manage their time very well, so that there will be no accumulation of tasks.
+A proactive person must also know how to manage their time very well so that there will be no accumulation of tasks.
 When the time comes to carry them out, prioritizing the ones that matter most is critical, and a proactive person will know how to choose.

 Lack of professional posture

 Many people confuse professional posture with standards of beauty imposed by society or with the fact of dressing in an x or y way.
-Perhaps for this reason, when we think of secretaries, young women come to mind, well made up and wearing high heels, when in fact heels often not practical and makeup the more basic the better.
+Perhaps for this reason, when we think of secretaries, young women come to mind, well made up and wearing high heels, when in fact heels are often not practical and makeup the more basic the better.

-But the point is that it's no use being well dressed, wearing high heels and makeup, if you lack the professional posture that an office or clinic requires.
+But the point is that it's no use being well dressed, and wearing high heels and makeup if you lack the professional posture that an office or clinic requires.
 The secretary will deal with patients, that is, people who have a health problem or some dissatisfaction with their bodies.
 In this sense, it is necessary to know the right time to be more relaxed or more serious.